maddenp/nml/README.md

 ###Limitations

+##Repeated namelists

-- The Fortran standard allows namelist files like this:
+The Fortran standard allows namelist files like this:

 ```
 &nl v = 77 /
 &nl v = 88 /
 ```

-With the namelist file open, the first Fortran _read_ statement would set v to 77, and the second would set it to 88.
+With the namelist file open, a first Fortran _read_ statement would set v to 77, and the second would set it to 88.
 This use case is not supported by _nml_.
-Rather, the last of a set of same-named namelists will override all previous ones, and _nml_ will output a single _nl_ namelist with the final values.
+Rather, the last of a set of same-named namelists will override previous ones, and _nml_ will output a single _nl_ namelist with the final values.

 Currently, _nml_ does not (TODO: but should) correctly support this variant of the above: